Ihor Khudobyak (footballer, born 1985): Club career

 Khudobyak was born on 20 February 1985 in Ivano-Frankivsk.
 Before joining Karpaty, Khudobyak played for the club Spartak Ivano-Frankivsk.
 In Lviv he quickly secured a place in first team and became one of the fan favorites.

-In March 2017 Khudobyak was selected as a player of the month in the Ukrainian Premier League, while playing for FC Karpaty Lviv.
+In March 2017 Khudobyak was selected as a player of the month in the Ukrainian Premier League, while playing for Karpaty Lviv.

 Khudobyak joined Cyprus club Ethnikos Achna on 1 January 2019.

 International career

-Khudobyak was called up to Ukraine national football team for the 2010 FIFA World Cup qualification matches against Greece on 14 November and 18 November 2009, but did not take part in either match.

-He finally debuted for the national team on 29 May 2010 in a friendly game against Romania national football team.
+Khudobyak was called up to Ukraine national team for the 2010 FIFA World Cup qualification matches against Greece on 14 and 18 November 2009, but did not take part in either match.
+He debuted for the national team on 29 May 2010 in a friendly game against Romania.